ikromin/jphotoframe/README.md

 The jar files from the lib directory are included in the jphotoframe.jar file manifest and should be picked up automatically.

+You can add the **-verbose** command line parameter to increase logging level.

 ## Weather Forecasts